josdejong/jsoneditor/docs/api.md

      - `contain`       : Contain your input or not, e.g. `pl` match `apple` too.
      - Custom Function : Define custom filter rule, return `true` will match you input.

+  - `{string} trigger`

+     Indicate the way to trigger autocomplete menu.
+Default to `keydown`

+     - `keydown` : When you type something in the field or value, it will trigger autocomplete.
+     - `focus`   : When you focus in the field or value, it will trigger the autocomplete.

   - `{number[]} confirmKeys`

      Indicate the KeyCodes for trigger confirm completion, by default those keys are:  [39, 35, 9] which are the code for [right, end, tab]